gmponos/monolog-slack/README.md

 **It has some bugs**

-- Slack accepts until 2000 chars for [see](https://github.com/Seldaek/monolog/issues/909)
+- Slack accepts until 2000 chars for [see](https://github.com/Seldaek/monolog/issues/909).
+Current package is not able to send more than 2000 characters but it is able to send until 2000 characters and be well formatted.

 **Performance**

-- Although Monolog has the `WhatFailureGroupHandler` I would consider it simpler not to wrap my handler around another handler and have a simpler and faster logic [see](https://github.com/Seldaek/monolog/issues/920)
+- Monolog has the `WhatFailureGroupHandler` but I consider it simpler not to wrap my handler around another handler and have a simpler and faster logic [see](https://github.com/Seldaek/monolog/issues/920)
 - SlackWebhookHandler does not have timeouts and it executes retries when slack service is down [see](https://github.com/Seldaek/monolog/pull/846#issuecomment-373522968)

 **Formatting**

-- Current package gives you the ability to add a custom formatter to the handler in order to format Attachments.
+- Current package gives you the ability to add a custom formatter to the `SlackwebhookHandler` in order to format Attachments.
-Although you can pass a formatter to Slack Handlers of monolog the formatter is applied only to simple messages of slack and they are not executed for Attachments.
+Monolog allows you to  pass a formatter to SlackHandlers but the formatter is applied only to simple messages of slack and they are not applied for Attachments.
-- I like the formatting that I created better than the one that monolog has.
+- I have created my custom formatters and I tend to like the formatting of Slack Records that I have created more than the one that monolog has.

 ## Install